-Some of these terms have differing meanings in various legal contexts.
-As written, they are intended to provide insight into their use in Estate Planning, under Missouri law.
+Some of these terms have different meanings in various legal contexts.
+However, these definitions provide insight into their use in Estate Planning under Missouri law.

 Advance Health Care Directive

-A legal instrument stating one’s wishes regarding health care treatment and end-of-life decisions.
-Effective upon their mental incapacity.
+A legal document stating your wishes regarding health care treatment and end-of-life decisions.
+Effective upon your mental incapacity.

 The deceased.
-Typically, in reference to a Settlor or Testator after their death.
+Typically, referring to a Settlor or Testator after their death.

-When an individual dies without a will, their estate is considered to be in a condition of “intestacy.”
-Under these circumstances, the decedent’s property is distributed by a process called Intestate Succession.
-Every state has specific laws addressing the distribution of your property (Intestate Succession Laws).
+If you die without a Will, your estate is in a condition of “intestacy.”
+Under these circumstances, every state has specific laws addressing the distribution of your property (Intestate Succession Laws).
 In short, the state determines which of your relatives receive what portion of your assets.
 The drawbacks to intestate succession include not controlling who inherits your property.

 Joint Tenancy with Right of Survivorship

-A form of property ownership characterized by two or more parties sharing ownership during life.
+A form of property ownership in which two or more parties share ownership during their lifetime.
 Upon death, the deceased owner’s property interest passes to the surviving owner(s) without being subject to Probate.

-Names a designated a Beneficiary for a bank account, investment account, or certain other assets.
+A person directly named on a specific bank account, investment account, or other asset as its Beneficiary.
 The individual named in the designation would become the owner of the account or asset upon your death.
 Essentially, synonymous with a TOD (Transfer-on-Death Designee).

 Power of Attorney (see below)

-Durable Power of Attorney – A legal instrument, in which the Principal grants particularized authority to a designated agent, their Attorney-in-Fact, to act on their behalf.
+Durable Power of Attorney – A legal instrument in which the Principal grants particularized authority to an agent, their Attorney-in-Fact, to act on their behalf.
 This authority remains effective through the Principal’s mental incapacity.

-Non-Durable Power of Attorney – A legal instrument, in which the Principal grants particularized authority to a designated agent, their Attorney-in-Fact, to act on their behalf.
+Non-Durable Power of Attorney – A legal instrument in which the Principal grants particularized authority to an agent, their Attorney-in-Fact, to act on their behalf.
 This authority terminates upon the Principal’s mental incapacity.

-Health Care Power of Attorney – A legal instrument, in which the Principal grants authority to a designated agent, their Attorney-in-Fact, to act on their behalf in health care decisions.
+Health Care Power of Attorney – A legal instruments in which the Principal grants authority to an agent, their Attorney-in-Fact, to act on their behalf in health care decisions.
 This authority becomes effective upon the Principal’s mental incapacity.

-Springing Power of Attorney – A legal instrument, in which the Principal grants particularized authority to a designated agent, their Attorney-in-Fact, to act on their behalf.
+Springing Power of Attorney – A legal instrument in which the Principal grants particularized authority to an agent, their Attorney-in-Fact, to act on their behalf.
 This authority becomes effective upon the Principal’s mental incapacity.

-The individual assigning certain decision-making authority to another (their designated Attorney-in-Fact) in a Power of Attorney document.
+The individual assigning specific decision-making authority to another (their Attorney-in-Fact) in a Power of Attorney document.

-A court-ordered process by which the Decedent’s property and assets are itemized, any debts and/or taxes are paid, and remaining property and assets are distributed as directed by the Decedent’s Will or, in the absence of a valid Will, in accordance with Missouri Intestate Succession laws.
+A court-ordered process that itemizes the Decedent’s property and assets, orders payment of any debts or taxes, and distributes remaining property and assets as directed by the Decedent’s Will or, in the absence of a valid Will, by Missouri Intestate Succession laws.
 There are typically various fees associated with Probate administration.

 Revocable Living Trust